Foraging Packing List

 • Hiking boots or shoes

 • Socks: Polyester or wool hiking socks.
-Optional liner socks help with insulation, as well as reduce the risk of blisters.

 • Long Sleeve Base Layer: Synthetic or wool